Dikshuy/pick_bot/README.md

-# Flipkart Robotics Challenge-Intelligent Picking ( Team- Excalibur)
+# Flipkart Robotics Challenge 2020 -Intelligent Picking ( Team- Excalibur )
 The problem statement tries to replicate the quintessential warehouse problem of picking in which the participants are supposed to build their own robot hardware and software (collectively, a “Robot”) that is capable of doing general tasks of picking items from a pick area and place them into a cell in th drop/stow